themegat/abc-store-mono/abc-store-webapp/README.md

 > **Note**
 >
-> If the .env files is missing, create it in the root of this project and then add the environment variables.
+> If the .env file is missing, create it in the root of this project and then add the environment variables.

 ### Running the project